Privacy & Cybersecurity, Employee Email Auto-forwarding, Disallow by Policy Effort FAQ

 1) Identify and give ample notice to university employees and support personnel of those who auto-forward their email in EDE or via O365 rules.

-OR "do nothing" (rules will not work or disappear once we implement)
+OR "do nothing" (any existing rules will be disabled or disappear once we implement)

 3) Provide support and guidance to non-technical audiences who need to convey the new requirement to their support people.

 4) Quickly implementing new policies within O365 and departmental mail services.

 Where can I find resources to guide me through the change?